How to Protect Outdoor Furniture

 Spot some grossness?
 All is not lost.
 Depending on the severity, you can rid the fabric of mildew in a number of ways.
 Just be sure to work swiftly.
 If you leave mildew untreated, it gets unsightly, smelly, and potentially dangerous real fast.

 First things first, prep yourself and the fabric.
 Wear a mask to prevent mold spores from entering your lungs.
-For best results, begin brushing the mildew spots with a soft brush to loosen the its grip.
-Then apply one of the following cleaning solutions.
+For best results, use a soft brush on the mildew spots to gently loosen the spots from the fibers.
+Then apply one of the following cleaning solutions:

 Getting rid of mildew: